jstmn/Jrl/README.md

 # Jkinpylib

-jkinpylib ('Jeremy's kinematics python library') has code to represent open kinematic chains, and perform forward and inverse kinematics.
+'Jeremy's kinematics python library'.
+This library runs forward and inverse kinematics in parrallel on the gpu/cpu using pytorch.
+It also can call single value FK/IK solvers from Klamp't

 ## Instillation